eljefe303030/Melius/DRAFT3.0_README.md

 7. [Revelation - Main Quest Overhaul](https://www.nexusmods.com/starfield/mods/10418) This mod overhauls Starfield's main quest, including removing most Temples.
 8. [Simple Immersive Helmets](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you.
 9. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Introduces special death effects such as bodies exploding, disintegrating and burning.
-10. Multiple mods that remove the change of coming across the same POIs all the time.
+10. Multiple mods that remove the chance of coming across the same POIs all the time.
 11. [Deadly Hazards](https://www.nexusmods.com/starfield/mods/5800) Overhauls and fixes Starfield's environmental gameplay systems.
 12. [Vitality - Sustenance Overhaul](https://www.nexusmods.com/starfield/mods/10536) This mod replaces the Sustenance system with a more gradual one, that includes sleep mechanics.
 13. [Real Fuel - Immersive Exploration](https://www.nexusmods.com/starfield/mods/13306) Introduces Fuel usage mechanics to travel in Starfield in a lightweight and immersive manner.